pzel/testdouble-test-wiki/Detroit-school-TDD.md

 ### Minimizing Test Doubles

 Testing the [[subject]] under sufficiently realistic conditions is considered paramount to maximize the resulting tests' regression value, and as a result, use of [[test doubles|test double]] is seen as an affordance to be minimized, often by reworking the broader design to obviate them.

+In fact, a surprisingly complex responsibility of Detroit-school TDD practitioners it to define what level of realism is acceptable for a test to be called a "unit test".
+Rules similar to the ones [published by Michael Feathers in 2005](http://www.artima.com/weblogs/viewpost.jsp?thread=126923) are common and often debated within teams as suites grow and become slower.

 ### Bottom-up development